-Tuition for the Spring 2021 semester is $600 per student.
+Tuition for the Fall 2021 semester is $450 per student.
 This payment reserves the student’s lesson time on the weekly schedule.
 I do not charge a materials fee or a registration fee.

 Once paid, lessons are nonrefundable.
 The only exception to this policy is for cases of serious illness, defined as the inability to attend lessons for 3 or more consecutive weeks due to a medical issue.
 If this occurs, parents should offer written notification accompanied by a doctor’s note for consideration of a partial refund.

-All Spring 2021 lessons will be held online via FaceTime or Skype.
+The default location for Fall 2021 lessons will be online, via FaceTime or Skype.
 Learn more about online lessons here.

-All Spring 2021 lessons are scheduled for 30 minutes.
+All Fall 2021 lessons are scheduled for 45 minutes.